-9. HW210 (Building Operatives Parking)
+11. HW210 (Building Operatives Parking)

-Prior to any demolition or ground clearance works details of building operatives parking shall be submitted to and approved in writing by the Local Planning Authority.
-Parking for building operatives must be provided in accordance with the agreed plans for the whole contract period, unless otherwise agreed in writing by the Local Plan Authority.
+Prior to any demolition or ground clearance works, details of building operatives parking shall be submitted to, and approved in writing by, the Local Planning Authority.
+Parking for building operatives must be provided in accordance with the approved details for the whole contract period, unless otherwise agreed in writing by the Local Planning Authority.